The Python Game Book

 The Python Game Book aims to provide interested students and teachers a broad range of material to teach themselves how to write computer games using the language Python and other free Open Source tools.

-The wiki book is organized into major tutorials and additional special pages like resources, glossary and help.
+This wiki is organized into major tutorials and additional special pages like resources, glossary and help.
 Everyone can collaborate and improve upon this book (free registration with valid email address necessary):

 - Write: Create new pages or edit existing pages.